-International Women’s Day is March 8, 2021, part of the annual Women’s History Month throughout the month of March.
+International Women’s Day is March 8, 2023, part of the annual Women’s History Month throughout the month of March.
 While we love to celebrate female-identified folks in all walks of life, we are especially keen to raise a glass to the badass women — both the well-known ones, and those toiling in obscurity — across the craft cider industry.

 This year, you can fill said glass with ciders specifically crafted to mark the occasion.
 These three national cideries have launched Women’s Day ciders; if you can find them in your area, crack one open in the spirit of of the day … but keep honoring and amplifying women every single day!

 The cider’s name when it originally launched in 2019 was Nevertheless We Persisted (an homage to US Senator Elizabeth Warren’s now-famous objections to confirmation of Senator Jeff Sessions as U.S. Attorney General), and in 2020 the name was shortened to simply, “Nevertheless.”
-The cider’s March release celebrate women cidermakers during Women’s History Month, and a portion of the proceeds are donated to women’s health initiatives.
+For ANXO’s 6th International Women’s Month celebration, it will be donating a portion of proceeds to women’s health initiatives.